big-data-europe/docker-spark/template/java/README.md

 The Spark Java template image serves as a base image to build your own Java application to run on a Spark cluster.
 See [big-data-europe/docker-spark README](https://github.com/big-data-europe/docker-spark) for a description how to setup a Spark cluster.

-## Launch a Spark Java application on your cluster

 ### Package your application using Maven
 You can build and launch your Java application on a Spark cluster by extending this image with your sources.
 The template uses [Maven](https://maven.apache.org/) as build tool, so make sure you have a `pom.xml` file for your application specifying all the dependencies.